cloudspannerecosystem/omegatrade/README.md

 };
 ```

-NOTE: The official OAuth setup guide can also be found [here](https://support.google.com/cloud/answer/6158849?hl=en#zippy=).
+NOTE: Please ensure that cookies are enabled in your browser to avoid being blocked from running the app.
+The official OAuth setup guide can also be found [here](https://support.google.com/cloud/answer/6158849?hl=en#zippy=).

 Now Angular will automatically detect your changes and serve the app in `http://localhost:4200` URL.